Chart Color Schemes

 Wongawallan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of Wongawallan is around 1,536 people.
-This reflects an increase of 121 individuals since the 2021 Census, which reported a population of 1,415 people.
-The latest resident population estimate by AreaSearch, based on examination of the ABS's latest ERP data release in June 2024 and additional validated new addresses, is 1,518 people.
-This results in a population density ratio of approximately 46 persons per square kilometer.
-Over the past decade, Wongawallan has shown resilient growth patterns with a compound annual growth rate of 4.1%, outperforming the SA4 region.
-Overseas migration contributed around 46.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+As of Nov 2025, the estimated population of the Wongawallan statistical area (Lv2) is around 1,525.
+This reflects an increase of 110 people since the 2021 Census, which reported a population of 1,415.
+The change was inferred from AreaSearch's estimation of the resident population at 1,515 following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
+This level of population results in a density ratio of 46 persons per square kilometer.
+Over the past decade, Wongawallan has shown resilient growth patterns with a compound annual growth rate of 4.1%, outpacing its SA4 region.
+Overseas migration contributed approximately 46.0% of overall population gains during recent periods, although natural growth and interstate migration were also positive factors.

-For population projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-By 2041, the suburb is projected to expand by 289 persons, reflecting a total gain of 19.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Future population dynamics anticipate an above median growth of regional areas nationally, with the area expected to expand by 282 persons to 2041, reflecting a gain of 19.9% over the 17 years.

 Frequently Asked Questions - Population